cvalenzuela/sequential-stories/README.md

 #  Sequential Stories

-im2txt is a model for Tensorflow developed by Google DeepMind that takes an input as image and creates a series of captions.
+im2txt is a model for Tensorflow, developed by Google DeepMind. that takes an input as image and creates a series of captions.
 This experimental iOS app uses this feature to generate a series of captions and create a story.

 ![demo](uploads/demo.jpg)